davidclough/node/_documents/javascript-guide/javascript-guide.md

 It is as though the contents of all the files get concatenated into one big file which is then evaluated using in the top-down manner mentioned earlier.

 ### <a name="language-functions"></a>Functions
 A function allows you to define a piece of functionality which accepts parameters and returns a value.
 In JavaScript they are actually objects.
-Three of the most important methods of the Function object are `call()`, `apply()` and `bind()` (see [MDN - Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function)).
+Three of the most important methods of the Function object are `call()`, `apply()` and `bind()` (see <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function" target="_blank" dummy="_">MDN - Function</a>).
 We will see how these are used later.

 #### Ways to Declare Functions